Hiking to Takeda Castle, Japan’s Castle in the Sky

 Visiting the Takeda Castle Ruins

-The Takeda Castle Ruins is a castle built on the summit of Mt.
+The Takeda Castle Ruins were built on the summit of Mt.
 Kojo at an altitude of 353.7 m (1,160ft).
 Takeda Castle has often been referred to as “the Castle in the Sky” because of the way it appears to be floating above the clouds on early, foggy autumn mornings.
 It has also been referred to as Japan’s Machu Picchu and Torafusujo, the castle of the sleeping tiger because of its appearance from the front resembling that of a tiger lying down.

 There are two areas of Takeda Castle Ruins that you should visit when you go.
 The first is the Ritsuunkyo viewing spot to see the floating castle or the ruins from a distance.
 We drove to the Ritsuunkyo parking lot around 5am, parked our car, and made our way up the steep dirt trail that winds up the mountain.
 Along the path, there are many different viewing platforms where you can see the castle or the town below.
 The lower decks are just a short distance from the parking lot but the best viewpoints of the castle are viewpoints 1 and 2 which are a short 30-45 minute hike up the trail.